 Preparing to cook dinner for Sunday Supper with Gary Farrell Winery.
 In addition to the 3 wines we tasted with dinner the Sunday Supper includes a set of menu instructions for cooking which you’ll see below in the pictures.
-These menu’s were super helpful for both a visual reminder of what the dish will look like as well as a list of ingredients and step by step instructions of how to cook each dish.
+The menus were super helpful for both a visual reminder of what the dish will look like as well as a list of ingredients and step by step instructions on how to cook each dish.
 Super easy to follow and fun to cook.
-I would estimate about 2-2.5 hours (depending how quickly you dice and prep) to cook dinner prior to the Sunder Supper time.
+I would estimate about 2-2.5 hours (depending on how quickly you dice and prep) to cook dinner prior to the Sunder Supper time.

 Shown are the Sunday Supper instructions including the timeline, even a reminder for when to take a break and take a sip of wine while you’re cooking.
 I truly LOVE the Gary Farrell team they make everything they do for guests super fun and also so well-executed and seamless while also a luxurious experience for guests to enjoy.

 Dicing vegetables for the Roasted Vegetable dish.
 This was so easy to make and so delicious paired with the Roasted Chicken.